 There are many shopping facilities around Shibuya Station.
 Many of these are home to various fashion stores.
 SHIBUYA 109 is the center of youth fashion, while Shibuya Hikarie offers items for older generations.

 Some buildings boast popular Japanese variety stores like Tokyu Hands and LoFt.
-You'll want to explore around the station and you're sure to find something you like.
+Explore near the station and you'll be sure to find something you like.

 Shibuya is known mainly for its youth culture and bustling streets, but if you walk along the Center Gai street far enough, you will come across an area called Okushibuya.
 Here, visitors can find elegant cafes and unique fashion stores.